National Bank was chartered on January 19, 1876 as the “financial

 that the bank was a response to what Furness perceived as the “strengths

-of the Fine Arts.
-Among the flaws was “a scattering
+Arts.
+Among the flaws was “a scattering of architectural

-heightening the contrast between solid and void to create powerful,
+between solid and void to create powerful, three-dimensional facades,

 Originally one-story with a two-story façade, the Centennial

 National Bank has undergone a series of alterations since its completion.